pink-bee-me/confused_lol_one_page_website_project/README.md

 # one_page_website_project
-This is an assignment where we built a ficticious website with a modal lightbox photo gallery.
+This is an assignment where we built a ficticious website with a modal lightbox photo gallery using HTML, CSS, and JavaScript.